Table of Contents

 Objective: Seeking a Broadcast Journalist position where I can utilize my background in journalism and expand my professional network.

 Award-winning Broadcast Journalist with 7 years of experience.
 Developed an interactive data visualization dashboard to increase public awareness on social issues.
-Expertise includes multimedia storytelling, AI content creation, and ethical journalism practices.
+Expertise includes multimedia storytelling, multimedia reporting, data storytelling, and ethical journalism practices.

 Showcase impact in previous roles.